groupvine/gv-doc/5-widgets/2-ewAdd.md

 * The color of the summary images are based on shades of your group's primary [theme color](/3-send/4-sendSettings.md?[LINK-QARGS-DOC]#gv-2members-4sendsettings-theme-colors).

+* Double click on a widget to change its defaults and to configure widgets email-wide.
+It's important to give your widget a name to briefly describes it's purpose.
+The name is used in several places:  the caption to the widget's summary image's in the Email Feed, the column label when responses are downloaded to a spreadsheet, and the widget's description when hovering over its response in the reponse listing.
+Email Widget names are limited to 32 characters.

 <span class="free">

 * Default responses for an RSVP or Yes-No Email Widget cannot be edited.
 To make widget changes and have access to the Custom Single/Multiple Choice widget, click the link on the <img src="/docimages/transparent-gear-icon.png" height="22"> Subscription Status page